RGF-team/rgf/Readme.md

 ## End Edit ##################################################
 ```

-You need to direct actual location of rgf execution file to 'loc_exec'.
+You need to direct actual location of RGF execution file to 'loc_exec'.
 'loc_temp' is directory for placing temp files.

 ## Tuning the hyper-parameters